Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 area.
 It's very close to my flat and nice for an evening stroll.
 The only disadvantage is that a lot of people get the same idea when the weather is fine.

-There are meadows where you can often find families and other groups complete with portable barbecue grill and lots of bottled beer that has been balanced on bicycle luggage holders.
-Fortunately I have a garden for that.
+There are meadows where you can often find families and other groups complete with portable barbecue grill and lots of bottled beer that had been balanced on bicycle luggage holders.

-The lake is artificial and right now there are some problems with too much of that greenish stuff growing on the water.
+The lake is a flooded gravel pit.
+Right now there are some problems with too much duckweed growing on the water.
 The ducks that are supposed to eat it prefer the bread they get fed.
 Lazy buggers.

 Fallen Splendour, Forgotten Greatness